luxfi/LPs/LPs/lp-7330-t-chain-thresholdvm-specification.md

 ## Backwards Compatibility

-T-Chain is a new subnet; no backwards compatibility concerns.
+T-Chain is a new chain; no backwards compatibility concerns.

 ### Integration with Existing Chains